PebbleTemplates/pebble/docs/src/orchid/resources/wiki/guide/spring-boot-integration.md

    return new MyCustomLoader();
 }
 ```
-PLEASE NOTE: this loader's prefix and suffix will be both overwritten when the ViewResolver is configured.
+**PLEASE NOTE**: this loader's prefix and suffix will be both overwritten when the ViewResolver is configured.
 You should use the externalized configuration for changing these properties.

 ### Customizing the PebbleEngine
 Likewise, you can build a custom engine and make it the default by using the bean name ``pebbleEngine``: